How To Create A To-Do List In WordPress

 Priority Labels

-This section lets you customize labels for highest (important), normal and lowest priority items …
+This section lets you customize the labels for highest (important), middle (normal) and lowest priority items …

-Items prioritized as “important” are colour-coded in red and lowest (low) priority items display in a lighter shade of grey …
+Items given the highest (important) priority display in red and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option (‘Yes’) displays item IDs on the list …
+Enabling this option will display item IDs on your list …

 Show Date To-Do Was Added